Q: Is the service confidential?

 Q: Who calls Nightline?

 Our service is aimed at students who may be struggling with a variety of things.
-This could include University, home life, sexuality, mental health, relationships, suicidal thoughts and hundreds more.
-If you are feeling distressed and would like someone to listen please give us a call.
+This could include University life, home life, sexuality, mental health, relationships, suicidal thoughts – no problem is too big or too small.
+If you are feeling distressed about anything and would like someone to listen please give us a call.

 Q: When can I call up?